harrisoncramer/typeorm-typegrapqhl-api/README.md

 ## Installation

-`yarn install`

-## Development

-To spin up the development server locally, run `yarn start` which will open the grqphql playground on the port that you specify inside the `.env.development` file.
-In development (since we're using SQLite) the only environment variable required is the PORT.
+This application uses `docker-compose` to ensure a consistent environment for the API.
+Running it in either development or production requires just a few steps:

+1. Define your variables for development inside a `.env.development` file, and for production inside a `.env.production` file.
+Look at the `modules.d.ts` to see what is required configuration for your production environment (basically just PostgresSQL connection options).
+The `.env.development` file only needs to contain the port number.

+2. Run the `ENV=prodcution docker-compose up` inside your root directory; and `ENV=development docker-compose up` for development.

-## Production
+## Playground

-This application is dockerized, and deployment requires that you build and push the image to a repository.
-On your host machine, you must create a `.env.production` file that adheres to the standard specified inside the `modules.d.ts` file (the typing inside that file doesn't really matter as all environment variables picked up by node are considered strings)

-The required production arguments to the `docker run` command are as follows (assuming you use port 3000 inside your `.env.production` file for the the container's port):

-`docker run -dit -p desired-port-exposed:3000 --env-file .env.production name-of-your-built-image`

-This will run your application and open it on the port you specify for "desired-host-port."
-The API will then be accessible on that port, at the endpoint `/graphql`

-For example, the final endpoint might look like: `145.10.10.93:1234/graphql` on your host machine.
+This will run your application and open it on the port you specify.
+The API will then be accessible on that port, at the `/graphql` endpoint.
+For example, the final API endpoint might be: `http://localhost:3000/graphql` on your host machine.

+The